1. Mold

 Applying baking soda to neutralize odor

-After you have vacuumed, you want to apply baking soda to your carpet.
+After you have vacuumed, you want to apply it to your carpet.
 This will neutralize the odor in the carpet.
-You do not want to think that your job is done once you have added the baking soda.
+You do not want to think your job is done once you add the baking soda.
 This step merely makes the area odor-free while you finish the clean-up job.

 Using vinegar to clean and deodorize the carpet

 A mixture of white vinegar with water (at a 70/30 ratio of water to vinegar) is a good, affordable way to kill mildew and deodorize your carpet.
 Vinegar is great for killing odors.
-However, it is understandable if you decide to use something a little stronger to kill the mildew growth and ensure that the mildew does not come back.
+However, it is understandable if you use something a little stronger to kill the mildew growth and ensure it does not come back.
+In most cases, you can safely use vinegar + baking soda against fungi and their spores.

 Applying a commercial carpet cleaner or deodorizer

-There are commercially available carpet cleaners on the market that are designed specifically to deodorize your carpet.
+There are commercially available carpet cleaners designed specifically to deodorize your carpet.
 Not only will they kill the mildew smell, but they will also get rid of the mildew that caused it in the first place.

 Tips to Prevent Mildew Smell in Carpets